 - They don’t let you film in the cave — not even a GoPro or digital camera.
 It’s dark in there anyway and it would be hard to get anything that looks good.
 The Legendary Black Water Rafting Co. guides take photos for you along the way, which you can pay for later.
 The Okohua Cave Tour offers free photos.

-- The tour companies provide: All the equipment including a helmet, wet suit, water socks/boots, and a head torch.
+- The tour companies provide all the equipment.
+This includes a helmet, wet suit, water socks/boots, and a head torch.
 So you’ll be kitted out and don’t have to worry about a thing!

-All the photos are pretty mid, but black water rafting is more about the experience!
+All the cave photos are pretty mid, but black water rafting is more about the experience!

 Naomi Lai